Dead ends on wreath products and lamplighter groups: Introduction

 If $(G,S)$ does not have uniformly bounded depth, we say that it has \textit{unbounded depth}.
 This means that one can find, for an arbitrary $n\ge 1$, elements $g\in G$ whose $n$-neighborhood is contained in the ball of radius $\|g\|_S$ centered at $e_G$.
 The existence of infinite groups with this property is not evident, and the first example was given by Cleary and Taback \cite{ClearyTaback05}, who showed that the lamplighter group $\Z/2\Z\wr \Z=\langle a,t\mid a^2, [a,t^iat^{-i}], i\in \mathbb{Z} \rangle$ has unbounded depth with respect to the generating set $\{a,t^{\pm 1}\}$.
 This result is a consequence of an explicit formula for the word length of elements in $\Z/2\Z\wr \Z$, as we explain now.
-In general, the word length in a wreath products $A\wr B$ with respect to standard generators can be expressed in terms of the word length in $A$ and the length of solutions to the Traveling Salesperson Problem (TSP) on the corresponding Cayley graph of $B$ (as shown by Parry in \cite{Parry1992}, and explained in Subsection \ref{subsection: wreath prods}).
+In general, the word length in a wreath product $A\wr B$ with respect to standard generators can be expressed in terms of the word length in $A$ and the length of solutions to the Traveling Salesperson Problem (TSP) on the corresponding Cayley graph of $B$ (as shown by Parry in \cite{Parry1992}, and explained in Subsection \ref{subsection: wreath prods}).
 In the case of Cleary and Taback one has $B=\Z$ with generating set $\{t^{\pm 1}\}$, and hence the exceptionally simple solutions for the TSP on a line provide an explicit formula for the word length in $\Z/2\Z\wr \Z$.
 Similar arguments hold when replacing $\Z$ with a free group of finite rank together with a free generating set (see Section \ref{section: dead ends on finite and free groups}), but for other groups (or even free groups with other generating sets) this problem is in general computationally harder and one cannot hope for explicit solutions.
+Notably, the problem of finding the word length of a given element in $A\wr B$ is known to be NP-hard whenever $B$ is a finitely generated abelian group which contains $\Z^2$ \cite{KharlampovichMoghaddam2012}.